 Makeup and Beauty PACKAGING

 The Beauty Industry seduces us into having a bathroom cabinet full of products of which half we probably don't need or use.
-We have all been there.
 More than 120 billion units of packaging are produced by the global cosmetic industry every year.
 The Beauty industry is starting to respond to the global packaging crisis with companies coming out with alternative low packaged products, easier to recycle products and some are taking on recycling difficult to recycle packaging from the beauty industry via TerraCycle.
-The US has already banned microbeads in products like toothpaste and facial cleanses, but Australia has yet to follow and we have to be on the look out for these items being snuck into our products.
-Even large plastic does not break down, it just breaks into smaller and smaller pieces being eaten by marine life and into the food chain and onto our plates. .
+Microbeads have now been banned in NSW, ACT, QLD and WA, but not yet in SA, VIC, TAS or the NT.
+So we still have to be on the look out for these items being snuck into our products.
+Even large plastic does not break down, it just breaks into smaller and smaller pieces being eaten by marine life and into the food chain and onto our plates.
 STOP PRESS Hills recycling no longer collects Beauty packaging (since 2019) , but you can recycle beauty packaging with a number of Terracycle instore, and postal recycling programs.
-Priceline, Mecca, Flora and fauna and Banish.
-As well as many brand specific programs. see details and links below.
+Mecca, Priceline, (makeup) and Banish.
+As well as many brand specific programs.

 Reduce Reuse